jssteinberg/some-makeup/src/routes/style/index.md

 @import 'makeup-style/src/do.css';
 ```

-CSS with intuitive CSS behaviours and resets for doing CSS---for a better developer experience. *Includes resets for some `button` and `input` properties.*
+Intuitive settings for doing CSS---a better developer experience. *Includes simple reset for `button` and `input` so they are normalized enough to be simple to style.*

 `--mono-font` for setting mono-font-family for `code, kbd, pre, samp`.
 Falls back to `monospace`.